julzerinos/googlecloud-text-detect-appengine/README.md

 #### Unit Tests

 Very basic unit tests (Python/unittest) are prepared for the GCFs, Flask and integration of both.
-Their existence is rather a use for presenting how Google Build may run these tests on `git push`.
+Their existence is rather just a use for presenting how Google Build may run these tests on `git push`.

 Below is the list of unit tests.